Inspection photos, entrance videos, metrics, tracks, and external reference resources for experiments and benchmarking.

-Gratheon Research connects academic literature, field datasets, machine learning models, and engineering experiments around digital beekeeping.
+Gratheon Research is a working knowledge base for digital beekeeping: academic literature, field datasets, machine learning models, and engineering experiments connected in one place.

-We focus on applied work around bee observability, colony health, computer vision, and automation.
-The most active product-facing research threads currently connect to Entrance Observer, robotic beehive, and AI features in our web app.
+We focus on applied research in bee observability, colony health, computer vision, IoT sensing, and automation.
+These threads inform ongoing work on Entrance Observer, the robotic beehive, and AI-assisted analysis in the web app.

 Research focus areas